 What Can You Expect?

-Although there's no cure for MS, treatments can protect against nerve damage, slow the disease, and prevent disability.
+Although there's no cure for MS, treatments can protect against nerve damage, slow the disease, and prevent you from being disabled.
 You'll have the best outlook if you stick to your treatment plan and take good care of yourself.